-1More specifically, it is generally argued that (i) an MPS achieves efficiency in the sense that pollution reduction takes place in the lowest cost manner, and (ii) an MPS provides firms with stronger incentives to innovate abatement technology because such innovative firms are likely to gain more from trading permits, compared with less innovative firms.
+&lt;sup>1More specifically, it is generally argued that (i) an MPS achieves efficiency in the sense that pollution reduction takes place in the lowest cost manner, and (ii) an MPS provides firms with stronger incentives to innovate abatement technology because such innovative firms are likely to gain more from trading permits, compared with less innovative firms.
 Most importantly, (iii) the aforementioned events can be supported even when the government does not know any information about the firms' abatement technologies.
 In an MPS, the government must determine the total number of permits to be distributed to an industry and the initial allocation for each firm.
 The firms are allowed to trade permits under the assumption that the trading rules for marketable permits function well.
 Therefore, the regulatory burden may be less than that for other types of pollution controls such as environmental tax.

-2See Muller and Mestelman (1998) and Cason (2010) for an extensive literature review.
+&lt;sup>2See Muller and Mestelman (1998) and Cason (2010) for an extensive literature review.

-3See Davis and Holt (1992) for details about DAs.
+&lt;sup>3See Davis and Holt (1992) for details about DAs.

-4A UPA is also known as a call market.
+&lt;sup>4A UPA is also known as a call market.
 See Davis and Holt (1992) for further information.

-The difference for the second factor of trader or non-trader settings is whether each agent in a permit market can be both a seller and a buyer during trading periods or whether each agent can only be one or the other.
+a permit market can be both a seller and a buyer during trading periods or whether each agent can only be one or the other.
 If the agents can take on both roles, we call the environment a "trader setting," otherwise the environment is referred to as a "non-trader setting" (see Ledyard and Szakaly-Moore, 1994).
 Reflecting on the history of MPSs, a trader setting is closer to reality.
 However, there are many experimental works that employ non-trader settings because such settings simplify the experimental procedures and reduce the decision complexity of agents.

 A majority of the previous works have used DAs for the experimental study of MPSs.
-In 35 particular, Kilkenny (2000), Plott (1983) and Cason et al. (2003) use DAs under non-trader settings 36 and report that the average efficiency observed in the experiments is approximately 98%.
-DAs 37 under non-trader settings promise further simplicity of decision making processes for agents in 38 experiments and relief from administrative burdens compared to DAs under trader settings.
-These 39 MPS results of DAs under non-trader settings are consistent with the high efficiency achieved 40 under DAs in general auction studies, such as those by Williams (1980) and Plott and Gray (1990).
-41 Another group of studies including those by Godby et al. (1997), Ledyard and Szakaly-Moore 42 (1994), Muller et al. (2002) and Cason and Gangadharan (2006) have used DAs under trader set-43 tings.
-These experiments demonstrate that observed efficiencies, which range between 60% and 44 98%, can exhibit higher variation and be lower on average than those obtained in DA experiments 45 under non-trader settings.
-Furthermore, these works report that the observed prices of permits 46 could be unstable.
-In summary, DAs under trader settings are more likely to generate lower ef-47 ficiencies and less stable price dynamics than DAs under non-trader settings.
-Some economists 48 conjecture that agents are given more opportunities for speculative trades for permits under trader 49 settings, which may be the reason for the results, although no one has demonstrated the corre-50 sponding evidence for the existence of speculative trades (see, e.g., Ledyard and Szakaly-Moore, 51 1994).5 52
+In particular, Kilkenny (2000), Plott (1983) and Cason et al. (2003) use DAs under non-trader settings and report that the average efficiency observed in the experiments is approximately 98%.
+DAs under non-trader settings promise further simplicity of decision making processes for agents in experiments and relief from administrative burdens compared to DAs under trader settings.
+These MPS results of DAs under non-trader settings are consistent with the high efficiency achieved under DAs in general auction studies, such as those by Williams (1980) and Plott and Gray (1990).

+Another group of studies including those by Godby et al. (1997), Ledyard and Szakaly-Moore (1994), Muller et al. (2002) and Cason and Gangadharan (2006) have used DAs under trader settings.
+These experiments demonstrate that observed efficiencies, which range between 60% and 98%, can exhibit higher variation and be lower on average than those obtained in DA experiments under non-trader settings.
+Furthermore, these works report that the observed prices of permits could be unstable.
+In summary, DAs under trader settings are more likely to generate lower efficiencies and less stable price dynamics than DAs under non-trader settings.
+Some economists conjecture that agents are given more opportunities for speculative trades for permits under trader settings, which may be the reason for the results, although no one has demonstrated the corresponding evidence for the existence of speculative trades (see, e.g., Ledyard and Szakaly-Moore, 1994).